powsybl/powsybl.github.io/docs/configuration/modules/import.md

 layout: default
 ---

-The `import` module is used by the `com.powsybl.iidm.import_.Importers` class, after a case is loaded.
+The `import` module is used by the `com.powsybl.iidm.converter.Importers` class, after a case is loaded.
 A [post processor](../../iidm/importer/post-processor/index.md) is a class used to modify a network after its loading:
 - [GroovyPostProcessor](../../iidm/importer/post-processor/GroovyScriptPostProcessor.md): to run a groovy script
 - [JavaScriptPostProcessor](../../iidm/importer/post-processor/JavaScriptPostProcessor.md) to run a javascript script